 Tutku Ak, 2012-13 (PhD, Graduate Program in Environmental Studies, anticipated 2013)

-Tutku, the graduate assistant for the summer 2012 National Park Service Field School at Acadia National Park, is preparing GIS maps for the carriage road system based on the data collected by the field school students.
-Tutku is supported as a 10-hour per week Research Project Assistant for the fall and spring of 2012-13.
+Tutku, the graduate assistant for the summer 2012 National Park Service Field School at Acadia National Park, prepared illustrated GIS maps for the carriage road system based on the data collected by the field school students.
+Tutku was supported as a 10-hour per week Research Project Assistant for the fall and spring of 2012-13.
+She completed the mapping in May 2013.

 Existing Conditions Mapping, Marin Headlands, Golden Gate National Recreation Area